9r3i/aipkg/manual/ext/hmloh.md

 This manual is just for observing its data only, and create a table of cheat engine.

 ## Requirements
-its required cepack lib as its commands mostly will generate cheat engine tables.
+Its required cepack lib as its commands mostly will generate cheat engine tables.
 - cepack library
 - hmlohdb library